Who we are

 PROTEC17 membership provides a wide range benefits that enhance the lives of our members and their families, as well as access to resources that allow members to achieve their professional and personal goals.

-PROTEC17 is celebrating 100 years and looking forward to the next century of championing workers’ rights!
+PROTEC17 celebrated 100 years in 2018 and we’re looking forward to the next century of championing workers’ rights!

 1918: A small group of marine draftsmen in a Seattle shipyard form the first incarnation of PROTEC17, and take part in the Seattle General Strike of 1919, which originates in the shipyards.